 Leonardo da Vinci's The Last Supper (1495-97) is one of the most famous paintings in the world.
 The original mural can still be seen in its original location: the refectory wall of the former Dominican monastery of Santa Maria delle Grazie in Milan.

+Bartholomew, James, son of Alphaeus and Andrew form a group of three, all are surprised.
 Judas Iscariot, Peter and John form another group of three.
 Judas is wearing green and blue and is in shadow, looking rather withdrawn and taken aback by the sudden revelation of his plan.
 He is clutching a small bag, perhaps signifying the silver given to him as payment to betray Jesus, or perhaps a reference to his role within the 12 disciples as treasurer.
 He is the only person to have his elbow on the table.
 Peter looks angry and is holding a knife pointed away from Christ, perhaps foreshadowing his violent reaction in Gethsemane during Jesus' arrest.
 The youngest apostle, John, appears to swoon.
-Jesus

 Apostle Thomas, James the Greater and Philip are the next group of three.

 Thomas is clearly upset; James the Greater looks stunned, with his arms in the air.
-Philip appears to be requesting some explanation.

-Matthew, Jude Thaddeus and Simon the Zealot are the final group of three.
 Jude Thaddeus and Matthew are turned toward Simon, perhaps to find out if he has any answer to their initial questions.

 These names are all agreed upon by art historians.
 In the 19th century, a manuscript (The Notebooks Leonardo Da Vinci pg.
 232) was found with their names; before this only Judas, Peter, John and Jesus were positively identified.